wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 33 But they had willfully forgotten , that , in the life time of Fulton , they had offered him forty thousand pieces of gold , if he would bring these torpedoes into practice in their own country , that they might use them against the Gauls ,* (with whom they warred continually for more than twenty years) : Howbeit they proved faithless to Fulton , and so he did it not for them.

+* This was about the time of the Boulogne flotilla.

 34 Moreover it came to pass that a certain man , a pilot , even Joshua , sur-named Penny , became a victim of their spite , because he attempted to go against them with the torpedoes to drive them out of the waters of Columbia.

 35 Now Joshua lived at a place called East Hampton , being at the east end of Long Island , near Gardner's Island , opposite New London.

 36 And the men of Britain came to his house in the night , and stole him away , even out of his bed , and carried him on board a vessel of the king , called the Ramilies , from whence he was conveyed to Halifax in the province of Nova Scotia.

-* This was about the time of the Boulogue flotilla.

 [273]

 37 Now while Joshua remained in the dungeons of the king he was treated with the inhospitality of barbarians ; moreover , they strove to lead him astray : but he proved faithful to his God and to his country ; for he had known the wickedness of Britain in times past.*

+* Joshua Penny had been , previous to the war , impressed in the British service , and kept in it a number of years.

 38 However , they kept him in bondage many months , after which they suffered him to go to his own country.

 39 For the chief governor of the land of Columbia , and the Great Sanhedrim in their wisdom had ordered two of the servants of the king to be taken and held as hostages for his safe return ; and , but for this thing , they would have hanged him , even as a man hangeth a dog.

-* Joshue Penny had been , previous to the war , impressed in the British service , and kept in it a number of years.

 [274]

 CHAP.
 LI.

-Affairs in and about New- York , the first commercial city in America--working on the fortifications of Brooklyn and Haerlem--capture of the British tender Eagle , by the Yankee smack.
+Affairs in and about New-York , the first commercial city in America--working on the fortifications of Brooklyn and Haerlem--capture of the British tender Eagle , by the Yankee smack.

 NOW , as good sometimes cometh out of evil , so the people of New-York , a great city , which lieth at the mouth of the river Hudson , nigh the sea coast , and containeth more than an hundred thousand souls ,